sdevries0/Kozax/README.md

 - numerically optimise constants in the computer programs

 # How to use
-Below is a short demo showing how you can use Kozax.
+Below is a short demo showing how you can use kozax.
 First we generate data:
 ```python
 import jax
 import jax.numpy as jnp